Pork Pot Roast with Chestnuts & Figs

 Instructions

-• Season the pork shoulder with sea salt and freshly ground pepper all over.
-Leave it out on the counter to reach room temperature and dry brine a little for about 1 hour.
+• Season the pork shoulder generously with sea salt and freshly ground pepper on all sides.
+Let it rest at room temperature for about an hour.

-• Add the broth and bring to a boil.
-Lower the heat, cover the pot, and cook for about 1.5 hours until the meat is tender.
+• Return the pork to the pot.
+Pour in the broth and bring everything to a gentle boil.
+Lower the heat, cover the pot, and let the pork cook slowly for about 1½ to 2 hours, or until it becomes tender and easy to pierce with a fork.

 Notes